What is the application process?

 Do you have a wait list?

-No. Qualified applicants who are not selected for entry are encouraged to reapply during the next application period.
+No, We do not maintain a wait-list.
+Qualified applicants who are not selected for entry are encouraged to reapply during the next application period.

 Can I still apply/be accepted into the program if I do not have a clear background (i.e.: DUI, misdemeanor, other criminal conviction)?